How to Register for ILOE Insurance UAE in 2025: A Step-by-Step Guide

 You must have been employed with your current organization for at least six months to become eligible for insurance benefits.
 For Golden Visa holders, having a Labor Card from your employing company is necessary for eligibility.

-When claiming benefits after involuntary job loss, you must have subscribed to the scheme for at least twelve consecutive months.
+Also, when claiming benefits after involuntary job loss, you must have subscribed to the scheme for at least twelve consecutive months.
 A brief interruption in subscription is permitted as long as it doesn't exceed three consecutive months.

 How to Register for ILOE Insurance UAE in 2025